 The repair area is saw-cut into a rectangle.
 The repair area might be subjectively large because we need to cut back to sound pavement.
 The patch area is removed of water and debris.
 Tack (bonding agent) is applied to vertical sides to hold the new asphalt in place.
 The patch area is filled with asphalt and then compacted with either a vibrating compactor or roller.

-Infrared asphalt repair are an excellent option for pothole repairs.
+Infrared asphalt repair are an excellent option for pothole repairs and there are a few paving companies in St. Francis that can help with this repair.
 This process is long-lasting, less disruptive and has lower repair costs.
 Additionally, the repairs are seamless resisting water and ice intrusion.
-Infrared asphalt repair is green because the existing asphalt is used and doesn’t have to be hauled to the dump.
+Infrared asphalt repair is green because the existing asphalt is used and doesn't have to be hauled to the dump.

 The hole is cleared of debris and then a heating unit is placed over the repair area.
 The heating unit will soften up the existing asphalt.
 Using a rake, an operator will loosen up the existing asphalt.
 Additional asphalt will be added to bring the patch to the proper grade.
 The patch will be compacted with a roller.